-- cash receipts and payments relating to loans in a non-financial institution
+- cash receipts and payments relating to loans made to other parties in a non-financial institution,

-- cash payments for/receipts from hedge contracts when the hedged item is classified as investing activities
+- cash payments for/receipts from hedge contracts when the hedged item is classified as investing activity.

 Acquisition by assumption of long-term payables

-It may be the case that an entity purchases, for example, a PP&E and the payments are spread over years.
+It may be the case that an entity purchases, for example, a piece of equipment on credit with repayments spread over many years.
 A question arises in such a case – should repayments of such a liability be presented within investing or financing activities?
-There is no definite answer to that question based on IAS 7.
-Some argue that when payments are due significantly later than the acquisition, such a liability constitutes financing and should be presented within financing activities similarly to leases.
-Others argue that such a liabilities do not constitute borrowings if a counterparty is not normally involved in providing financing.
-Additionally, there may be instances where an entity significantly extends credit to its customers (trade receivables with significant financing component under IFRS 15) and this would too be counter-intuitive do treat these receivables as loans for non-financial entities.
-In my opinion, both approaches are acceptable, it is simply important to make a conscious decision.
+There is no definite answer to this question based on IAS 7.
+Some argue that when payments are due significantly later than the acquisition, such a liability constitutes financing with repayments presented within financing activities, similarly to leases.
+Others argue that such liabilities do not constitute borrowings unless a counterparty is normally involved in providing financing.
+Additionally, there may be instances where an entity significantly extends credit to its customers (trade receivables with significant financing component under IFRS 15) and this would be also counter-intuitive to treat these receivables as loans for non-financial entities.
+In my opinion, both approaches are acceptable.
+It is simply important to make a conscious decision.
 It should be also noted that this matter is explicitly addressed in US GAAP which say that only payments at the time of purchase or soon before or after purchase to PP&E can be presented in investing activities, while incurring directly related debt to the seller is a financing transaction and subsequent payments of principal on that debt thus are financing cash outflows (ASC Topic 230, 230-10-45-13 to 15).